Asmitraja/ChatApp/README.md

 # React-Chatapp
 Real Time Chatapp Using React, Node Js And Socket.io

-Don't Use Whatsapp, make your own
+Chat by your own app 😁

 ## Pre-requisites :
 Make Sure Nodejs is installed